An International Reputation for Advanced Research

 The Centre runs numerous events.
 These include the Contemporary Innovative Poetry Research Seminar at Senate House, a seminar series run in collaboration with colleagues at Kent’s Modern Poetry Centre, the Praxis reading series and various one-off colloquia, readings and discussions.
 Research Centre staff teach on the well regarded Poetic Practice MA, and are currently supervising several PhDs.
 PGR students working within the areas of enquiry addressed by the Research Centre are eligible to become associates.

 Our annual PGR conference takes place every year in early November.
 Prospective students are welcome to attend.
-Please email Dr Will Montgomery for details.
+Please email Dr Danielle Sands for details.

 Applying for a PhD